liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Current Focus

-We are implementing a workflow-based architecture for the Ferment AI system.
-This architecture allows for defining workflows as sequences of tasks with clear relationships, enabling modular and composable agent systems.
+We are implementing a workflow-based architecture for the Ferment AI system with a major refactoring of the TaskFunction to be an async generator/AsyncIterable function.
+This architecture allows for defining workflows as sequences of tasks with clear relationships, enabling modular and composable agent systems with improved suspension and resumption capabilities.

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
-   - `@ferment-ai/core-constructs-lib`: Core construct library
+   - `@ferment-ai/core-constructs-lib`: Core construct library and task definitions
    - `@ferment-ai/runtime-common`: Common interfaces and utilities for runtime packages
    - `@ferment-ai/runtime-in-memory`: In-memory implementation of the Journal
    - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs